Small measurable cardinals: Technical preliminaries

 \subsection{Large cardinal axioms and preservation thereof}

 Suppose that $G$ is a $V$-generic filter for some forcing and $\kappa$ is a cardinal in $V$.
-We say that $A\subseteq\kappa$ is \textit{essentially small} if $V[A]$ is a generic extension by a forcing of size $<\kappa$.
+We say that $A \in \power^{V[G]}(\kappa)$ is \textit{essentially small with respect to $\kappa$} if $V[A]$ is a generic extension by a forcing of size $<\kappa$.
+When $\kappa$ is clear from the context we will omit it.
 The following theorem is essentially due to Jech \cite{Jech:1968}. \begin{theorem} Let $V\subseteq W\subseteq V[G]$ be models of $\ZF$ with $G$ a $V$-generic filter, and let be $\kappa$ a measurable cardinal in $V$.
-If every $A\in\power(\kappa)^W$ is essentially small, then every measure on $\kappa$ in $V$ extends to a measure in $U$. \end{theorem}
+If every $A\in\power(\kappa)^W$ is essentially small, then every measure on $\kappa$ in $V$ extends to a measure in $W$. \end{theorem}